for Your Blog?

 1. Performance Tracking

-It sees how many people find your website through search engines, which search terms they use, and how often they click on your site.
+It sees how many people find your website through search engines, what search terms they use, and how often they click on your site.

 2. Indexing & Crawling Insights

-It finds out if Google can access and read your web pages.
-If some pages aren’t showing up on Google, GSC can help identify the issue.
+It spots if Google can access and read your web pages.
+If some pages aren’t showing up on Google, GSC can help identify the issues.

 3. Fixing Errors